Frutos María Martínez: Work

 "Many things are thrown into the sea that should not end up there, and we have to be aware that it is bad for wildlife, as well as humans.
 I make works of art out of rusty metal sheets and tarpaulins, for example."

 This concern drives Frutos to collect materials such as wood, iron, stone, lead, cork, resins, sand and natural pigments from the coast of the Mediterranean Sea, which he uses to create his works.
 He made his first collective exhibition in 2008, and since then he has carried out numerous collective and individual exhibitions, working with both sculpture and painting.

+On 1 June 2024, Frutos María donated a sculpture for auction during the first Benin-Africa Solidarity Gala.
+The event took place in Benidorm for Mensajeros de la Paz del Padre Ángel and the piece was purchased for 7,000 euros.

 Awards

 Frutos María is the author of the award handed to the winners of the "Importantes" Prize.
 It is a piece called "Armonía Vertical", or "Vertical Harmony" made of solid forged iron with a welded base, oxidation and patina finish.
+The piece was exhibited during the 2024 "IMPORTANTES" gala by INFORMACIÓN, held at the Alicante Provincial Government Auditorium (ADDA).

+During this 39th edition, the 18 awardees were presented with a Frutos María statuette, a prized artwork that was exhibited in New York City last year.
+As for the 40th edition of this outstanding gala, the winners will also receive a statuette of the famous sculptor.